dspeyer/dspeyer.github.io/magic.md

 Note: abilities that decrease a spell's rating for some casters (such as an artificer's discounted time metamagic) do not affect the cost.
 The fact that some casters have such advantages is already factored into the cost, and the law of one price applies.

+Note: An object with a permanent repeating trigger of activation is known as a "wand" and costs $5(26+R)^2+500 for 1/day or 11 total uses.

 **Bespelled Item:** Cost of casting the spell plus cost of the mundane item.

 # Spirits as Monsters

 A spirit without a body cannot do very much.
 It cannot move objects, make sound, or even perceive physical objects.
 Most non-soul spirits have some form of soulsight, so it can perceive people.
-It can cast spells if it has spellcasting feats, but cannot target anything it cannot perceive.
+It can cast spells if it has spellcasting feats, but cannot target anything it cannot perceive, though it can use indirect targetting via Detect Surface Thoughts or Scrying on an embodied spirit.
 (Among things it cannot do is summon more incorporeal spirits: the Summon Spirit effect requires a material target to anchor on.
 Elemental Sight or Body sight can solve this problem, but Soul Sight cannot.)
 This includes human souls that are seperated from the body, whether by Astral Projection, Send Spirit or Death.

 Spirits can move themselves, flying at 10 meters per round unless otherwise specified.